 You do not need your spouse’s permission to apply for a divorce.
 Either you or your spouse can file an Application for Divorce or both of you can file the documents together.
 This is called a Joint Application.
-Your application can ask for only a divorce, or it can ask the Court to decide about child custody, child and spousal support, and how to divide family property at the same time.
+Your application can ask for only a divorce, or it can ask the Court to decide about decision-making responsibility and parenting time (previously called custody and access) for your child, child and spousal support, and how to divide family property at the same time.
 You can file your Application with or without the help of a lawyer.

 To get a divorce, you must show that your marriage has broken down and there is no chance that you will get back together.
 There are three ways to do this:

 1. Living “Separate and Apart”: The most common way to show that your marriage has broken down is by living “separate and apart” from your spouse for at least one year.
 You can be living “separate and apart” even if you continue to live in the same house as your spouse, as long as you are no longer behaving as a married couple.
 If you try to work on your marriage during the year you are separated, as long as you were back together in the relationship for less than 90 days, you will still be considered separated.

 You can apply for a divorce as soon as you separate from your spouse, but the Court will not grant the divorce until you and your spouse have been separated for one full year.

 2. Adultery: It is also possible to get a divorce if one of you has committed adultery.
 Adultery is when a married spouse has an intimate relationship with someone they are not married to.